 This is the trickiest one.

-To avoid getting something that goes to waste – and you know what we’re going to suggest next, right? – how about setting up a Collection Pot?
+To avoid getting something that goes to waste, why not set up a Collection Pot?

 Save yourself the time requesting tenners and suggestions on your lunch break.
-Instead, just create an online Collection Pot, share the link with the office and once your Pot is closed, the receiver can choose between over 60 high street gift cards or just debit the cash straight into their account.
+Instead, just create an online Collection Pot, share the link with the office and once your Pot is closed, your retiree can choose to spend the Pot however they like.
+Whether that’s debiting the cash straight into their bank account or choosing between over 60 high street gift cards, let them choose their perfect present whilst keeping it personal.

 Nifty, hey?